Create a Website Account - Manage notification subscriptions, save form progress and more.

 Salt is applied to ice as needed on state highways, major streets and in critical areas, such as stops, hills and corners.
 Depending on the severity of conditions, crews may also spot treat ice on local residential streets.

-If your schedule permits, you may want to wait and clear your sidewalk after City plows have passed through your street.
-If it is a significant snowfall, the snowplows will probably be back.
+It should also be noted that, if it is a significant snowfall, the snowplows may have to return.
 Streets are typically opened with one pass through, so that streets can be made passable for drivers as soon as possible.
 Snowplows may return to open the street curb-to-curb.
 This is done to clear areas for on-street parking, where it is permitted, and to allow melting snow to drain into catch basins.
-We regret that you may find some of this snow on your recently shoveled sidewalk and you have to shovel it again.
+We regret that you may find some of this snow on your recently shoveled sidewalk and may have to shovel it again.